wp-plugins/folder-gallery/readme.txt

 * jQuery Colorbox 4.5+ by Arne Franken
 * Lightview Plus 3.1.3+ by Puzich
 * Maybe other

+= Can I use Easy Fancybox plugin along with Folder Gallery? =

+Yes!
+First install and activate Easy Fancybox plugin.
+In Wordpress > Settings > Media > Fancybox > Images > Gallery, Disabled Autogllery.
+Then, in Wordpress > Settings > Folder Gallery, select "Easy Fancybox (plugin)" as Gallery Engine.

 = I'd like to display a single thumbnail instead of the full thumbnails list =